axinc-ai/ailia-models/hand_tracking/blazehand/README.md

     respectively. z represents the landmark depth with the depth at the wrist being the origin, and the smaller the value the closer the landmark is to the camera.
 The magnitude of z uses roughly the same scale as x.
+- With helper functions, image coordinates of hand landmarks can be obtained.

 ## Usage